 Answer Minimums: A Drag & Drop question requires a minimum of two correct and one incorrect answer.

 You can tag Manual Questions with an existing Item or create a new Topic and Item to use as a tag.
 Since Manual Questions aren't automatically tagged, we use the tag menu to associate the question to a topic and concept for mLevel's performance analytics dashboards.
 When creating a new Manual Question, you can "link" the question to a "Tag" aka, an Item.

 The Tag Distribution chart shows how many questions pertain to each tag/item.
 Hover over the chart to see how many questions relate to each tag.

-- Assessment can also provide image based questions - click this article for a walkthrough on how those work.
+- You can also ask Image Based Questions image based questions - click this article for a walkthrough on how those work.